elastic/profiler-package/README.md

 `make clean` cleans up the build artifacts.

 `make run-registry` builds the integration packages, pulls and runs the containerized Elastic Package Repository (EPR) together with the integration packages.
+ By default the 'production' distribution / container is selected.
+Use the snapshot (or any other) distribution with `DISTRIBUTION=snapshot make run-registry`.

 ## How to test the package registry
 ```